A Guide To Raising Kids Who Love To Practice Hospitality

 LESSONS ON HOSPITALITY FROM THE BIBLE section is designed for you and your child to read through together.
 There are three stories from the Word that will help your child think through being hospitable.
 After each story, there are questions and answers to each story which will guide your child into understanding the real meaning of biblical hospitality.

 WHAT IF HOSPITALITY IS A NEW CONCEPT TO YOUR FAMILY?
-In this section, I help you take the first steps to becoming a family of intentional hospitality.
+In this section, I help you take the first steps to become a family of intentional hospitality.

 Included also are PRINTABLE PLACE CARDS that your child can color and cut out.
 These are a great way for your child to feel included in preparations for guest coming for a visit.